Master of Arts

 Communication can be strategic and thought- provoking, and inspire action.
 Our faculty will help you explore the research methods and theories behind communication, apply your research and challenge you to think critically about communication issues.

 Students in the program are working professionals and recent college graduates, which makes classroom discussions quite stimulating.
-Courses are primarily offered at the Lowcountry Graduate Center.

 - Transcripts from all academic institutions

 - Minimum 3.0 overall GPA and a 3.0 in the major

 - A combined GRE verbal and quantitative score of at least 300, and an analytical writing score of 4.0 or better

 - Acceptable coursework in communication or a closely related discipline

 - Two letters of recommendation from academic sources